midhunkalarikkal/FullDomain/Notes/MongoDB.md

     return token;
 };
 ```
-- We can also add `Schema.pre` function to call this function on everytime while saving the model;
+- We can also add `Schema.pre` function to call this function on everytime while saving the model; these are known as middlewares in mongoose
 ```js
 userSchema.pre("save",function(){
    const schmea = this; // Here this is pointing the Schema;
 });
 ```
+pre('save') → before saving a document
+post('save') → after saving
+pre('validate') → before validation
+post('validate') → after validation
+pre('remove') → before removing a document
+post('remove') → after removing

 - Validate function in schema is used to velidate  specific value
 ```js
 firstName : {